CobaldAnnotation/.github/profile/README.md

 This is the CoBaLD Annotation Project Github page.
 Here we present the linguistic annotation standard and publish datasets annotated according to it.

 CobaLD Annotation includes morphological, syntactic and semantic markup.
-The morphosyntax level relies on the UD markup (ссылка), the semantic pattern is based on the Compreno markup (ссылка).
+The morphosyntax level relies on the [UD markup](https://universaldependencies.org/), the semantic pattern is based on the [Compreno markup](https://github.com/compreno-semantics).
 Namely, CoBaLD Annotation is a kind of the UD markup enriched with the semantical pattern which, in turn, includes the annotation of word  meanings and the annotation of the relations between words.

 # Annotation of word meanings